greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 ## Footnotes
 [^fn0]: For a thorough introduction to the topic, I recommend [this](https://scholar.harvard.edu/files/david-morin/files/cmchap6.pdf) textbook chapter].
-[^fn1]: That's why the whole method is often called _The Principle of Least Action_, a misnomer which I personally picked up by reading the Feynman Lectures.
+[^fn1]: That's why the whole method is often called _The Principle of Least Action_, a misnomer which I (and others) have picked up by reading the Feynman lectures.
 [^fn2]: Specifically, dynamics problems.
 [^fn3]: See [Morin, 2008](https://scholar.harvard.edu/files/david-morin/files/cmchap6.pdf) for an example.
+[^fn4]: Tim informs me that there are some string theories that can't be lagranged.
+So in the interest of precision, I will narrow this claim to cover _all physical systems that have been observed experimentally_.

 <script language="javascript">